 See answers to common questions.

-PNC is rolling out new chip card technology that will help protect your card from unauthorized use.
+PNC utilizes chip card technology that will help protect your card from unauthorized use.
 We’re committed to safeguarding your PNC Bank Visa card.

 Whether you checkout using chip technology, or by swiping your card, you can pay with confidence worldwide.